impress-org/givewp/readme.txt

 8. GiveWP has a dedicated support team to help answer any questions you may have and help you through stumbling blocks.

 == Changelog ==
+= 2.29.2: June 29th, 2023 =
+* Enhancement: PayPal Donations now has separate buttons to connect to PayPal Live and PayPal Sandbox.
+* Fix: Form Field Manager conditional radio and checkbox fields that are not visible no longer prevent donation submission.

 = 2.29.1: June 21st, 2023 =
 * Feature: Add Recurring Donations add-on overlay to Reports widget